Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Recreational drone use without permit allowed at designated park locations only.
+Recreational drone use without permit is allowed at six designated park locations.
+Commercial use of UAS is prohibited on city property.

 Restrictions

 Permitted parks: Barnes Park, Fairgrounds Fields, Centennial Park, Fairgrounds Park, Loveland Sports Park, Mehaffey Park, North Lake Park.
-Drones must not fly near nesting birds or discharge/drop payload.
-Flight over people prohibited.
-All commercial use prohibited.
+Drones must not fly near nesting birds, discharge/drop payload, or fly over people/crowds.

 View source